 Why Does Defamation by Insinuation Present A Legal Quandary?
 (Hint: Actual Malice)

 The legal premise of “actual malice” plays a prominent role in U.S. defamation law.
-Actual malice is when a person knowingly publishes a lie or offending statement with reckless disregard for the truth.
-It only applies in cases where the plaintiff is a public figure.
+It’s when a person knowingly publishes a lie or offending statement with reckless disregard for the truth.
+It applies in cases where the plaintiff is a public figure.

 Now, what constitutes “reckless disregard for the truth” is nebulous and differs depending on jurisdiction.
 As a general rule of thumb, the ruling in Schiavane Construction v.
 Time Inc. is often used as a benchmark.
 It states: